Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Theory under homogeneous clusters

-\propclt\ establishes the consistency and asymptotic normality of $\htls$ and $\htfe$ for estimating $\tc$, and justifies using the \crses\ for estimating their corresponding variances.
-We provide the formal moment and rank conditions in \thmjoint\ in Section~\ref{sec:hetero}, where we establish the joint asymptotic distribution of $(\htls, \htfe)$ for testing possible violations of \assmim.
-The central limit theorem for $\htls$ is a special case of the general theory for generalized method of moments estimators \citep{hansen2019asymptotic}.
+\propclt\ establishes the consistency and asymptotic normality of $\htls$ and $\htfe$ for estimating $\tc$, and justifies using \crses\ to estimate the corresponding asymptotic variances.
+The result for $(\htfe, \hsefe)$ echoes \cite{cameron2015practitioner}, underscoring the need to employ \crses\ even when cluster indicators are included.
+We provide the formal moment and rank conditions in \thmjoint\ in Section~\ref{sec:hetero}, where we establish the joint asymptotic distribution of $(\htls, \htfe)$ for testing potential violations of \assmim.
+Both central limit theorems follow from combining the asymptotic theory for clustered data \citep{hansen2019asymptotic} with the causal interpretation of \tsls\ coefficients under the LATE framework, without requiring correct specification of the outcome models.
 Establishing the asymptotic distribution of $\htfe$ requires additional technical arguments, as the dimension of $C_i$ diverges.